-After the logo, the first element we saw was the search box in the middle of the top navigation bar.
-For a site with a wide range, and with many customers looking for specific products, making search so visible makes a lot of sense.
+The first element we saw after the logo was the search box in the middle of the top navigation bar.
+For a site with a wide range, and many customers looking for specific products, making search so visible makes a lot of sense.

 No need to explain who Dan Murphy’s is, or what they stand for.
 Most customers already know that.

 We noted they add – search 1000s of products – but you can’t search for non-product related terms.
 So, no results for “delivery charge” or “refund policy”, for example.
 A minor friction point for some customers.